MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

    :height: 787px

    BSP connection options

-- Click :guilabel:`Apply` and :guilabel:`Run` : the ``application.out`` file is produced.

-More options can be defined to run a MicroEJ Standalone Application on an hardware device, see :ref:`Application options <application_options>`.
+- More options can be defined to run a MicroEJ Standalone Application on an hardware device, see :ref:`Application options <application_options>`.

    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification